The project created in this guide can be found in this GitHub repo.

 Call the hook edge-function-hook.

-Select the new table you have created: public skynet.
+Select the new table you have created: public video_transcriptions.

 Choose the insert event.

-Under ‘Edge function’, choose POST and select the edge function you have created: database-webhook.
+Under ‘Edge Function’, choose POST and select the Edge Function you have created: video-processing-handler.

 Under ‘HTTP Headers’, add a new header with the key Authorization and the value Bearer <your-api-key> (replace <your-api-key> with the anon public API key you copied earlier).